-A mastectomy is a surgical procedure for treating breast cancer and usually results in scarring.
-Some types of mastectomy leave more scarring than other ones.
+A mastectomy is a surgical procedure that involves removing breast tissue, such as for treating breast cancer.
+Some types of mastectomy leave more scars than others.

 During a mastectomy, a surgeon removes tissue from one or both breasts, taking out either a portion or the whole breast.
 The scarring afterward depends on the location and type of incision the surgeon makes.